A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour

-This qualitatively corresponds to assuming that opinion spreads much faster than the disease and the relevant information, i.e. the system evolves on two distinct time scales.
-Under these assumptions, with a slight abuse of notation to avoid the introduction of four new parameters, model \eqref{VBsystemAP} may rewritten as
+This qualitatively corresponds to assuming that opinion spreads much faster than the disease and the relevant information, i.e.~the system evolves on two distinct time scales.
+Under these assumptions, with a slight abuse of notation to avoid the introduction of four new parameters, model \eqref{VBsystemAP} may be rewritten as

 with $Z_n =J$.
 Letting $\varepsilon\to 0^+$ in system \eqref{epsilonmodel}, we obtain the corresponding so-called \emph{layer system}